vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 <img alt="laptop" width="150px" src="images_hardware/laptop.jpg" {{style_img_right}} />
 A spare laptop can also be used as a server to run Home Assistant on.

-The advantage is it's energy effective and compact.
+The advantage is it's energy-effective and compact.

 The disadvantage can be the battery constant on the power or charge daily.
 Some laptops also run without a battery, which is the best solution.